AhmedKhan04/LassiStarNav/README.md

 # Star Tracker Navigation
 **Photometry & Star Navigation Toolkit**

-LassiStarNav is a Python-based toolkit designed to build the applied **star navigation** and photometric light-curve extraction workflows.
+Star Tracker Navigation is a Python-based toolkit designed to build the applied **star navigation** and photometric light-curve extraction workflows.

 It provides modules for centroid detection, FITS-file analysis, **navigation algorithms**, and photometric testing utilities.
 This toolkit is especially useful for **spacecraft autonomy**, exoplanet research, and **star tracker applications.**